umargithub/Javascript-Notes/content/posts/hoisting.md

 ### const

-With const, just as with let, the variable is hoisted to the top of the block.
+With const, just as with let, the variable is hoisted to the top of the block but not initialized.

 **For Example**